Marko-Petek/Fluid/Ideas/TheFuneral.md

 I'm coming up only to show you down for,
 and coming up only to show you wrong,
 to the outside the dead leaves laid on the lawn,
-b'fore they died and had trees to hang there'pon.
+'fore they died and had trees to hang there 'pon.

 At every occasion I'll be ready for the funeral,
 at every occasion, once more, it's called the funeral,